CyberDefend3r/stutterAI/README.md

 1. Clone or download this repository.
 2. Open the terminal.
 3. `cd` to the directory containing stutterAI files downloaded.
-4. Type `sh install_stutterAI.sh` and press enter.
+4. Type `bash install_stutterAI.sh` and press enter.
 5. Enter your openAI API key when prompted.

 There is one optional but **recommended** step to add 2 lines to your .bashrc file to keep your bash history updated and clean from duplicates etc. The install script will tell you how and provide a oneliner command to add them if you choose to do so.
 Details [here.](https://www.geeksforgeeks.org/histcontrol-command-in-linux-with-examples/#)